malithj/scaling-book/sharding.md

 This way the actual multiplication can be done fully on each device.

-<p markdown=1 class="takeaway">**Takeaway:** When multiply matrices where one of the matrices is sharded along the contracting dimension, we general AllGather it first so the contraction is no longer sharded, then do a local matmul.</p>
+<p markdown=1 class="takeaway">**Takeaway:** When multiplying matrices where one of the matrices is sharded along the contracting dimension, we generally AllGather it first so the contraction is no longer sharded, then do a local matmul.</p>

 Note that when **B** is not also sharded along X, we could also do the local partial matmul and then sum (or *AllReduce*) the sharded partial sums, which can be faster in some cases.
 See Question 4 [below](#some-problems-to-work).